NAVC Colin F. Burrows International Scholar Program

-Each candidate will be contacted by an NAVC representative, by June 1 of the year preceding the upcoming NAVC Conference, to explain the details of the award, to arrange details of travel, any necessary visa applications, etc. if they have been awarded a scholarship.
-NAVC will also contact each candidate who was not selected and encourage them to try again the following year.
-The WSAVA Secretariat is copied on these communications.
+Each successful candidate will be contacted by an NAVC representative in early June of the year preceding the upcoming VMX (formerly the NAVC Conference), to explain the details of the award, to arrange details of travel, any necessary visa applications, etc. NAVC will also contact each unsuccessful candidate and encourage them to apply again the following year.

 At the VMX (formerly the NAVC Conference), the Scholars will attend an initial orientation and are invited to develop an individual personalized curriculum.
 This includes:

 - A tour of the Expo Hall and information on Sales & Marketing

 - Participation in a Hands‐on Workshop